josh-helpert/elder/docs/syntax.markdown

   c = 3
 ```

 This is slightly more terse than the previous, structural representation as each of the common paths (`o.` and `b:`) are used.
-Although there's not much difference in this case; the usefulness is more pronounced in data which have deeply nested structure of which you only use a small amount like in the ***Deeply Nested Element*** example.
+Although there's not much difference in this case; the usefulness is more pronounced in data which have deeply nested structure.

 ### Example - Deeply Nested Element
 A more realistic example is to browse to HTML element we're concerned with and work w/n that scope: